microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 We have designed different classes of Agents that are capable of communicating with each other through the exchange of messages to collaboratively finish a task.
 An agent can communicate with other agents and perform actions.
 Different agents can differ in what actions they perform in the `receive` method.

-### `PythonAgent`
+### `AssistantAgent`

-`PythonAgent` is an Agent class that could write Python code (in a Python coding block) for a user to execute when a message (typically a description of a task that needs to be solved) is received.
+`AssistantAgent` is an Agent class designed to act as an assistant by responding to user requests.
+It could write Python code (in a Python coding block) for a user to execute when a message (typically a description of a task that needs to be solved) is received.
 Under the hood, the Python code is written by LLM (more specifically GPT-3.5-turbo or GPT-4 from OpenAI).

 ### `UserProxyAgent`
 `UserProxyAgent` is an Agent class that serves as a proxy for the human user.
 Upon receiving a message, the UserProxyAgent will either solicit the human user's input or prepare an automatically generated reply.
 The chosen action depends on the settings of the `human_input_mode`, `max_consecutive_auto_reply` defined when the `UserProxyAgent` instance is constructed, and whether a human user input is available.